Laurel Douglas, CEO

 Laurel spent the first 20 years of her career in the financial services and technology sectors in Canada, France, Germany and the UK.
 Over the years, Laurel developed a passion for empowering women to their business success.
 She settled in BC in the mid 90’s and chose economic development as her vocation.

+Laurel was appointed to the Board of Governors of the Justice Institute of BC in December 2019.
 She has served on the board of the Central Okanagan Economic Development Commission since 2003.
 She is a founding member of the National Taskforce on Women’s Business Growth and Women’s Enterprise Organizations of Canada.
-Committed to the future of BC’s post-secondary education, she also sits on UBCO’s External Advisory Committee, and is a member of the provincial Degree Quality Assessment Board.
+Committed to the future of BC’s post-secondary education, she also sits on UBCO’s External Advisory Committee, and completed a six-year term on the provincial Degree Quality Assessment Board.

 Laurel is often asked to present on the topics of women’s leadership and entrepreneurship, and was one of two Canadian presenters at the 2011 APEC Summit in San Francisco which she attended as part of the Canadian delegation.
 Laurel has received several awards recognizing her contributions to economic development and small business in BC, including the EDABC and Small Business BC.